 Mr. Austin noted that the MPO needs to adopt a new TIP at the March meeting to be fully coordinated with the newly adopted State Transportation Improvement Program.
-A copy of the draft TIP is included in the agenda package.
+A copy of the draft TIP was included in the agenda package.
 The revised TIP does not reflect significant changes to the existing projects, except that several completed projects were removed from the tables.
 The MPO made the revised TIP table available to the public in mid-January to meet the requirements of the MPO's Public Involvement Policy.
 To date the draft TIP has received no public comments.

 Mr. Austin noted that the TIP includes two tables listing the same projects.
-The first table identifies the projects by project names.
-The second table shows the projects by the date that they were included in the TIP and the date (if any) funds have been obligated to projects.
+The first table sorts the projects by names; the second table sorts the projects by the date that they were included in the TIP and the date (if any) funds have been obligated to projects.